-Doc Brown's A Level Chemistry Advanced Level Theoretical Physical Chemistry – AS A2 Level Revision Notes – Basic Thermodynamics
+Doc Brown's A Level Chemistry - Advanced Level Theoretical Physical Chemistry Revision Notes - Basic Thermodynamics

 Part 1 – ΔH Enthalpy Changes – The thermochemistry of enthalpies of reaction, formation, combustion and neutralisation